rsyslog/rsyslog/appliance/alpine/README.md

 ### Environment Variables

 - TZ

   Default: /etc/localtime

   Change it to set a specific timezone, e.g. TZ=UTC

 - RSYSLOG_CONF

-  Default: /etc/rsyslog.cong
+  Default: /etc/rsyslog.conf

   If you want to totally replace the default rsyslog configuration with your custom config,

-  1. create a config file in myconfig: volume or bind mount, e.g. myrsyslog.conf
+  1. create a config file in /config volume or bind mount, e.g. myrsyslog.conf
   2. set RSYSLOG_CONF=/config/myrsyslog.conf

   Keep in mind that the myconfig: volume is accessible via /config inside the